Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 The `AudioListener` component is very simple, containing only three values.
 The volume is the most useful.
 The `itdResolution` (inter-aural time difference resolution) will be clamped to [0, 15].
-The value measures the number of steps from center to either side that audio will be delayed by.
+The value measures the number of steps from center to either side that audio can be delayed by.
 Higher values increase fidelity but decrease the effectiveness of voice-combining, which comes with a performance cost.
 The `listenerProfile` contains the metadata used to describe the spatialization filtering.